PostHog/posthog.com/contents/tutorials/how-to-capture-events-the-easy-way.md

 ![Using the toolbar](../images/tutorials/custom-events-the-easy-way/create-events-easy-way-posthog.png)

 When the toolbar is launched, you’ll see a floating PostHog logo in your browser.
-You can drag this around to unobscure elements of the site if needed, and when you click it, it will reveal a pop-out menu, as you can see above.
+You can drag the logo to reveal obscured elements of the page as needed, and on click it will reveal a pop-out menu, as pictured above.

 ![Using the toolbar overlay](../images/tutorials/toolbar/inspect-toolbar.png)